-Off-campus study opportunities are a great asset to any student.
-These study programs provide opportunities to obtain professional and life experiences that give polish and maturity to a student.
-They also provide opportunities to meet and work with professionals that can serve as mentors or job contacts after graduation.

-The CCCU provides many such programs (see Off-Campus Study Opportunities further in the catalogue), but four of these may be of particular interest to Communication Majors: the Los Angeles Film Studies Center; the Contemporary Music Center in Nashville, Tennessee; and the American Studies Program in Washington, DC.
-Courses from an off-campus study program may substitute for certain Communication Major courses where it is deemed appropriate by your advisor and the department chair.
+Off-campus study opportunities represent a unique way to obtain professional and life experiences that give polish and maturity to a student.
+They also create possibilities for participants to meet and work with professionals that may serve as mentors or job contacts after graduation.
+The Council for Christian Colleges and Universities (CCCU) provides many such programs (see Off-Campus Study Opportunities elsewhere in the catalog), but three of these may be of particular interest to Communication Majors: the Los Angeles Film Studies Center; the Contemporary Music Center in Nashville, Tennessee; and the American Studies Program in Washington, DC.
+Courses from any of these off-campus study program may be substituted for certain Communication Major courses when approved by the student's advisor and department chair.